 Usually, doing it involves identifying three different sources of emissions – Scopes 1, 2, and 3.

 Scope 1 refers to direct emissions from sources the company owns or controls while Scope 2 is the indirect emissions from electricity, steam, heating, and cooling resources the company buys.
-Scope 3 are other indirect emissions that come from the company’s value chain.
+Scope 3 is other indirect emissions that come from the company’s value chain.

 The following diagram shows the common types of emissions sources under each scope.